School Waste Reduction Programs

 • Bring lunch in reusable containers, e.g., use a thermos and cloth lunch bag or lunch box.
 Encourage students to do the same!

 • Use reusable dishware for class parties.
 Consider having each student keep his/her own cup, plate, and utensils for parties.
-Alternatively, select party foods that don’t need to be served on dishware.

-• Set up a table at the end of semesters for students to place unwanted pencils, notebooks, etc. Bring the materials out at the beginning of the next semester for students to use.
+• Set up a table at the end of semesters for students to place unwanted pencils, notebooks, etc.

 Making Lapboards

 You can make lap boards from masonite boards, roughly 12″ x 18″.
 Paint these with two coats of chalkboard paint, ‘cured’ by rubbing chalk across the board, and washed with a wet cloth.
-The rule-of-thumb for chalkboard paint is one pint per classroom.
+The rule of thumb for chalkboard paint is one pint per classroom.

 Students can use old socks or carpet squares for erasers.
 The amount of paper saved could justify purchasing the materials.
 (Students could estimate the amount of paper saved over a specified period of time.)